The Sound of Music

-Watch the special expanded series finale online now.
+Watch performances from the must-see live special now.

 Adam Scott | Ben Wyatt

-Scott also recently starred in the Starz original series "Party Down," which he produced alongside Executive Producers Paul Rudd, Rob Thomas, Dan Etheridge and John Enbom.
+Previously, Scott starred in the Starz original series "Party Down," which has since gained a cult following.
+He produced it alongside executive producers Paul Rudd, Rob Thomas, Dan Etheridge and John Enbom.
 He starred as Palek in the critically acclaimed HBO series "Tell Me You Live Me" and had a recurring role on the HBO comedy series "Eastbound & Down" opposite Danny McBride.

-Additionally, Scott has portrayed Johnny Meyer, Howard Hughes' press agent, in the Oscar-winning film "The Aviator" alongside Leonardo DiCaprio, Cate Blanchett, John C. Reilly and Alec Baldwin for legendary director Martin Scorsese.
-He was seen in "August," a drama that was featured at the 2008 Sundance Film Festival.
-He appeared in "Lovely, Still" with Martin Landau, Ellen Burstyn, and Elizabeth Banks.
-The film premiered at the 2008 Toronto Film Festival and was released last year.
-Additional film credits include the horror film "Piranha 3D"; the romantic comedy "Leap Year" opposite Amy Adams; the blockbuster comedy "Knocked Up," directed by Judd Apatow; as well as "The Great Buck Howard," opposite John Malkovich, Colin Hanks and Tom Hanks; and "Art School Confidential."
-Scott also starred as Palek in the critically acclaimed HBO series "Tell Me You Love Me."
+Additionally, Scott has portrayed Johnny Meyer, Howard Hughes' press agent, in the Oscar-winning film "The Aviator" alongside Leonardo DiCaprio, Kate Blanchett, John C. Reilly and Alec Baldwin for legendary director Martin Scorsese.
+Additional film credits include "August," a drama that was featured at the 2008 Sundance Film Festival; "Lovely, Still" with Martin Landau, Ellen Burstyn and Elizabeth Banks; The Weinstein Company's horror film "Piranha 3D," which was directed by Alexandre Aja; the romantic comedy "Leap Year" opposite Amy Adams; the blockbuster comedy "Knocked Up" directed by Judd Apatow; "The Great Buck Howard," opposite John Malkovich, Colin Hanks and Tom Hanks, as well as "Art School Confidential," directed by acclaimed filmmaker Terry Zwigoff.

 Scott currently resides in Los Angeles.